VanessaMancia/Azure-Introduction/README.md

 ![mstsc_sGtz3qU3M2](https://user-images.githubusercontent.com/109401839/230749062-0bd9eaeb-9c0d-43c2-93a5-c9641bf2285e.png)

-- Select "Mixed Mode", this is important becayse with Windows Authentication Mode, we will only be able to login with an online acount, where as with a mixed mode, we can login online and locally into the SQL Server.
+- Select "Mixed Mode", this is important because, with Windows Authentication Mode, we will only be able to log in with an online account, whereas, with a mixed mode, we can log in online and locally into the SQL Server.

 Default Username: ```sa```
 Password: ```LabTest12345```` (This is what we used, you can set any password but document it.)

-- Add current user, and enter your password.
+- Add your current user, and enter your password.

-- Now Finish Install !
+- Now Finish Install!
 Now we can connect to our SQL Database.

-- Next we will download [Server Management Studio](https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver16)
+- Next, we will download [Server Management Studio](https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver16)

 ![image](https://user-images.githubusercontent.com/109401839/230749437-dfc8f934-0360-4bc8-949f-a99371c0ba40.png)

 ![image](https://user-images.githubusercontent.com/109401839/230749591-15fffab9-3651-418b-8694-bd763492a9fb.png)

-[Configure](https://learn.microsoft.com/en-us/sql/relational-databases/security/auditing/write-sql-server-audit-events-to-the-security-log?view=sql-server-ver16) the audit object access setting in Windows using auditpol
+[Configure](https://learn.microsoft.com/en-us/sql/relational-databases/security/auditing/write-sql-server-audit-events-to-the-security-log?view=sql-server-ver16) the audit object access setting in Windows using audit-pol

 - Enable logging for SQL Server to be ported into Windows Event Viewer